miroiu/nodify/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ⭐️ Feature request
-about: Suggest an idea for this project
+about: Submit a request or a proposal for this project
 title: "[Feature]"
 labels: enhancement
 assignees: miroiu